 Research Impact Lead; Human Ethics Committee Business, Law & Social Sciences; Research Impact Strategic Oversight Workstream; Legal Impact Lead and Champions Network, Clinical Legal Education Organisation UK (Policy Network); Member, Centre for Legal Education & Centre for Justice, and Human Rights.

 Expertise: access to justice, impact evaluation and measurement, strategic planning and governance advice, effective practice advice, professional development, research capability, clinical legal education & ethics & community development.
 Her research themes are health & wellbeing, exclusion, marginalisation, inequality and human rights and safety and security of citizens.

-Dr Curran's Background IP is copyright & use requires a limited license agreement and is used by many third sector agencies to assist them in effectively reaching people experiencing disadvantage and exclusion.
+Dr Curran's Background IP is copyright & use requires a limited license agreement a is used by many third sector agencies.

-Successful Grants Track Record (some multiple & not exhaustive): Arts & Humanities Research Council UK (NTU); Victoria Law Foundation; Victorian Legal Services Board and Commissioner x 6 times, Banyule City Council; Victoria Legal Aid Commission; Reichstein Foundation; Victorian Women’s Trust: Victorian Department of Justice & Regulation; Australian Attorney General’s Department; Australia and New Zealand School of Government (see below).
+Successful Grants Track Record (some multiple & not exhaustive): Arts & Humanities Research Council UK (NTU); Hammersmith Fulham Law Centre & Law Centres Network UK; Victoria Law Foundation; Victorian Legal Services Board and Commissioner x 6 times, Banyule City Council; Victoria Legal Aid Commission; Reichstein Foundation; Victorian Women’s Trust: Victorian Department of Justice & Regulation; Australian Attorney General’s Department; Upper Murray Family Care, Advocacy & Rights Centre Ltd , Bendigo.